OSUSecLab/FirmXRay/README.md

 ## Running Example

 **example_nordic.bin** is a Nordic-based firmware compiled from [main.c](https://github.com/OSUSecLab/FirmXRay/blob/master/examples/Nordic/main.c).
-The firmware code configures pairing feature that leads to Just Works pairing with BLE, as well as the static advertised address and UUIDs.
+The firmware code invokes several SDK APIs to configure the BLE pairing feature, services, characteristics, and so on.

-After running FirmXRay on the above example, you can get the following output saved in ./output
+After running FirmXRay on the above example, you can get the following results saved in ./output

 ```
 {